ryanlelek/proxee/README.md

 # Example

-1. Start Proxee with `node index.js`
+1. Start Proxee HTTP Server with `node server.js`
 2. Navigate to [http://localhost:3000/example.html](http://localhost:3000/example.html)
 3. See how iframing works with and without Proxee